-The Principal’s Qualification Program, Part II, prepares you for successful school leadership by putting your potential into practice.
-Throughout this collaborative and inquiry-based course, you will build your professional network through roundtable discussions and further your capacity by:
+The Principal’s Qualification Program, Part 2, prepares you for successful school leadership by putting your potential into practice.
+Throughout this collaborative and inquiry-based course, you’ll build your professional network through roundtable discussions and further your capacity by:

-Your course culminating Leadership Practicum is a 60-hour leadership experience that employs your knowledge and skills learned throughout this course to a practical theory of action research-based and founded on your professional inquiry.
+Your course culminating leadership practicum is a 60-hour leadership experience that applies the knowledge and skills learned throughout this course to a practical theory of action that is research-based and founded on your professional inquiry.

 The Asynchronous Learning